Farm Guardian

 What This Is

 One machine.
-Incubator warmer, hawk watcher, code writer, bird guardian.
+Incubator warmer, frame judge, gem curator, bird guardian.

 The Hardware

-Five cameras β named for the hardware, never for where they happen to be pointed.
+Cameras across the property β named for the hardware, never for where they happen to be pointed.
 The devices stay; the angles change.
+The list below is the long-running fleet; the live dashboard above shows whichever ones are reporting frames right now.

 How It Watches

 The Mac Mini pulls a JPEG from each camera on a steady cadence β no video encoding, no ffmpeg processes, no HLS segments.
-The old video pipeline got ripped out because nobody actually needed 30fps of their own backyard.
 Still images at a few seconds apart are plenty to see what's happening, and they sail through the Cloudflare tunnel instead of choking it.

 It doesn't phone home.
 No cloud.
 No subscriptions.
 No data leaves the network.
 The dashboard, the camera control, the snapshots β everything runs on that one Mac Mini on the desk next to the birds.

-- Live snapshot feeds from all five cameras, visible here and on the homepage
+- Live snapshot feeds from every camera Guardian currently sees, visible here and on the homepage

 - Manual PTZ on the Reolink β pan/tilt by approximate degrees, or jump to a named preset in one tap